- Iguana Log/Queue Design

 In Iguana, you can specify that frequently written files, such as log files, are to be synchronized immediately after each write operation.
 The details of how this is performed depend on the operating system that you are using:

-- If you are using Mac OS X, fsync and the pragma synchronous setting are set in the same way as in Windows, Unix and Linux.
+- If you are using Mac OS X, fsync and the pragma synchronous setting are set in the same way as in Windows, Mac and Linux.
 In addition, the F_FULLFSYNC file control operation is used, which ensures that all buffered data is flushed to disk.
 In the Mac environment, F_FULLFSYNC is the only way to ensure reliable and safe writing of files to disk.
 Unfortunately, this is significantly slower than asynchronous writes.

 Note: files that are not updated frequently, such as log metafiles, are always written synchronously.